 I started translating German on a freelance basis while still studying at Oxford, and I completed the MA and PG Diploma in Translation and Interpreting at the University of Bath in 2004.
 I still regularly visit Germany and read something in German every day even if I’m currently in the middle of translating a book from one of my other languages.

-I went to boarding school for sixth form on a scholarship, driven by family circumstances and an obsession with learning Latin, which I planned to do at GCSE alongside my A-levels.
-In the first week of term I swapped Physics A-level for Classical Civilisation (where I would cheat and read the Greek and Latin classics in English 😊) and Latin for Russian GCSE.
+I went to boarding school for sixth form on a scholarship, driven by family circumstances and an obsession with learning Latin (aged 15, I took a Latin evening class for 2 terms where I was the youngest student by about 50 years).
+In the first week of term I swapped Physics A-level for Classical Civilisation (where I would cheat and read the Greek and Latin classics in English) and Latin for Russian GCSE.
 An inspired last-minute decision that I have forever been glad I made.

 I’ve been reading Russian literature since 1998 – over half my life.
 I don’t remember precisely, but I think the first novel I read in Russian was Obmen by Yuri Trifonov, one of the first year set texts that I read during my gap year, as I anxiously prepared for Oxford.
 I had a place to read Russian post-A-level (they didn’t offer ab initio back then), so I spent my gap year teaching in Moscow and slogging through the first year set texts, trying to make the leap from GCSE to A level before I started.